-Has any pre-consultation engage (Delete as appropriate) jement been carried out?
-Yes No No, but is planned to be undertaken Describe the consultation or en Describe who was engaged or co of the activity and how have the results influenced what you are
+Has any pre-consultation engagement been carried out?
+(Delete as appropriate) Yes No No, but is planned to be undertaken Describe the consultation or engagement you have performed or are intending to perform.
+Describe who was engaged or consulted.
+What was the outcome of the activity and how have the results influenced what you are doing?
+If no consultation or engagement is p planned, please explain why.